luissantanaa/Alticci-Sequence/README.md

 ## How to run

-The application is dockerized, so in order to run the application simply navigate to the root directory of project and run the followind command:
+The application is dockerized, so in order to run the application simply navigate to the root directory of project (Alticci-Sequence\alticci-sequence) and run the followind command:
 -  docker run -i --rm --name alticci-seq -p 8080:8080 quarkus/alticci-sequence-jvm